 Subsidiaries are entities, including unincorporated entities, controlled by the Group.
 Control exists when the Group has the ability to exercise its power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 In assessing control, potential voting rights that presently are exercisable are taken into account.
-Subsidiaries are consolidated using the purchase method of accounting.
-Under the purchase method of accounting, the financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.

-Investments in subsidiaries are stated in the Company's statement of financial position at cost less impairment losses, unless the investment is classified as held for sale (or included in a disposal group that is classified as held for sale).
+Investments in subsidiaries are measured in the Company's statement of financial position at cost less any impairment losses, unless the investment is held for sale or distribution.
+The cost of investments includes transaction costs.